CS-UCR/senior-design-project-kusa/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.
+### Running Tests
+Kusa's clients has a suite of tests that run on every PR in `main` or `develop`.
+These tests can also be ran locally.
+1. cd into the `client` directory
+2. install client packages with `npm install`
+3. run tests with `npm test`
+4. test results will be displayed in the console

 ## Diagrams